ctkx/ctkxbot-docs/docs/stocks/index.md

 | .stocks | `<symbol>` `stats`		| Stats (Most of the other options) |
 | .stocks | `<symbol>` `vol`			| Volume |

+#### Stock Price Alerts

+To add an alert :

+`.stonkalert <ticker> <above/below> <price>`

+Example :

+`.stonkalert gme above 347`

+Prices are checked every 30 seconds via Yahoo Finance.
+If your alert threshold is crossed, it will @you in the channel where you originally requested the alert.

+No guarantees provided, you should still keep an eye on things in case the alert doesn't trigger, but I'll do my best to fix any issues if they arise.

 #### Stock Clocks:

 Shows the lime left until market period starts or ends.